What Does Geranium Flower Mean and Symbolise?

 Spread the love

-The flowers behold quite a few amazing symbolic meanings and stories.
-It also has a lot of uses other than just a beautiful ornamental.
-This makes growing Geraniums all the more fun and mysterious!
+This makes growing Geraniums all the more fun and mysterious – so it’s time to get planting!
 If you’d like to know more about this gorgeous flower, you better keep on reading to find out!

-Although these flowers belong to the genus Geranium, the common floral name Geranium is often mistaken for flowers from the Pelargonium genus.
-Such flowers were also called Geraniums because of their distant relationship and uncanny resemblance.
+The word geranium may take after more than one genus.
+Although these flowers belong to the genus Geranium, the common floral name geranium is often mistaken for flowers from the genus Pelargonium.
+Such flowers were also called geraniums because of their distant relationship and uncanny resemblance.
 Both genera belong to the Geraniaceae family.

 Geraniums are native flowers in the subtropical southern regions of Asia, Africa, and Europe.
-Having originated from South Africa, its floral and genus name takes after the Greek words Geranion or Geranos referring to a crane bird found in the continent.
+Having originated from South Africa, the common name geranium comes from the Greek word Geranion or Geranos referring to a crane bird found in the continent.

-Some of the popular species of Geraniums come in white, pink, and purple colors.
-Such species include the Wild Geranium (Geranium maculatum), the Herb Robert (Geranium robertianum), the Meadow Crane’s Bill (Geranium pratense), and the Wood Crane’s Bill (Geranium, sylvaticum).
+Popular geranium species include the common or wild geranium (Geranium sp or Pelargonium sp), the Herb Robert (Geranium robertianum), the Meadow Crane’s Bill (Geranium pratense), and the Wood Crane’s Bill (Geranium sylvaticum).

-Geraniums have a few key symbolisms that are quite interesting.
-The flowers symbolize availability and dependability – most probably because it is easy to grow and is widely used for their fragrance and ornamental beauty.
+The geranium flower symbolism is quite interesting.
+This beautiful flower symbolizes availability and dependability – most probably because it is easy to grow and is widely used for their fragrance and ornamental beauty.

 Meaning of Geranium Flowers

-The meaning of Crane’s Bill flowers is quite different and diverse from what it symbolizes.
-In the Victorian language of flowers, a Geranium bloomed with the meaning of stupidity and folly.
+The geranium flower meaning symbolism is quite different and diverse from its etymological meaning.
+In the Victorian language of flowers, the meaning of the geranium was stupidity and folly.
 It was given this meaning because of how the seed pods resembled a bird – and birds have this cute nature to be curious and easily swayed.

-It can be a flower that means refinement and high esteem – especially since its petals produce various essential oil for fragrances.
+Geranium flower meanings can also stand for refinement and high esteem – especially since its petals produce various essential oil for fragrances.
+It can also mean an unexpected meeting.

-Many say that because of its essential oils, the flowers bear the meaning of healing and invigoration.
-This also indicates that the Crane’s Bill is a source of strength and inspiration during times of need.
+Many say that because of its essential oils, the flowers bear the meaning of healing and invigoration and promote fertility.
+This also indicates that a geranium is a source of strength and inspiration during times of need.

 What does White Geranium Flower Mean?

-White Crane’s Bill flowers convey the meaning of fertility or fruitfulness.
-The numerous white flowers on each cluster of this plant are what give it this beautiful meaning.
+White geraniums convey the meaning of fertility or fruitfulness.
+The numerous white flowers represent bountifulness when seen in a cluster.

-Red Geraniums have a very deep and strong sense of symbolism.
+Red geranium flowers have a very deep and strong sense of symbolism.
 In the language of flowers, it is symbolic of flaming passion and pure energy.
+Red geraniums can also express romantic feelings.

 What does an Orange Geranium Floret Indicate?

-Just like the playfulness and cuteness of the crane bird, an orange Crane’s Bill flower indicates a similar thought.
-Such flowers indicate childishness and a life-long friendship.
+Just like the playfulness and cuteness of the crane bird, an orange geranium flower indicates a similar thought.
+Such flowers indicate childishness and a life-long true friendship.

-Pink Crane’s Bills represent passionate emotions or feelings.
-Usually associated with the color of love and affection, this kind of flower is a representation of romantic energy when in full bloom.
+Pink geraniums symbolize passionate emotions or feelings.
+Usually associated with the color of love and affection, pink geranium flowers are a representation of romantic energy when in full bloom.

 What does a Purple Geranium Flower Symbolize?

 Crane’s Bills with purple petals are flowers that possess a calming or soothing effect when in full bloom.
-It is symbolic of feelings of comfort and a peaceful piece of mind.
+Purple geranium flowers are symbolic of feelings of comfort and a peaceful piece of mind.

 What does a Blue Geranium Blossom Mean?